pes10k/nes-machine-learning/README.md

 -----

     data/
-        training/*.mid
-            - Midi files used for training the algorithm.
-Comprises 2/3rds of the midi's we've gathered testing/*.mid
-            - Midi files used for testing the algorithm.
-Comprises 1/3rd of the midi's we've gathered training_counts.data
-            - A serialized set of counts for observations in the training data.
-              The file is a pickel'd python dict, with two sub-structures, one a list files that have been processed so far, and the other a dict of counts, with 1 through 32-wise observations
+        raw/*
+            - All of the MIDI files that have been generated and collected so far all_songs/*
+            - A subset of the *raw* directory that only includes songs that have been manually labeled as "songs", as opposed to empty tracks, sound effects or other background songs. training_songs/*
+            - A subset of the *all_songs* directory, approx 2/3 of it, containing songs that should be used to generate and train the algorithm with. testing_songs/*
+            - A subset of the *all_songs* directory, containing the approx 1/3 of the songs that are not in the *training_songs* directory, that should be used for testing the accuracy of the algorithm training_counts.sqlite3
+            - The generated sqlite3 database of transition counts (generated with the *training.py* file) based off the *training_songs* directory

 Installing